minakamoto/pcshscr2023/webapp/handson-for-catchup/0th.md

     +----------------+------+  +-----------+-----------+  +------+-----------------+
 ```

-This diagram provides an overview of some of the key differences between web app development about 20 years ago and modern web app development.
 Some of the notable differences include:

 - multiple HTML pages vs. single-page apps:
   - The standard for web app development about 20 years ago involved using multiple HTML pages, where each page was a separate HTML file and the user had to reload the entire page to navigate between pages.
 This resulted in slower load times and a less fluid user experience.
 In contrast, single-page apps (SPAs) have become increasingly popular in modern web app development.
 SPAs are faster, offer a more seamless user experience, and better performance, but can be more complex to develop and require more advanced technologies like React, Vue, or Angular.
 SPAs may also have issues with SEO.
 The shift towards SPAs reflects a larger trend towards building web apps that prioritize user experience and performance, but also require more sophisticated development skills and considerations.